ui4x/ui4html/docs/03 - REFERENCES.md

 title: References
 ---

-# References

-Similar works and things to learn from them:
+_Similar works and things to learn from them:_

-Practical implementations

 **Apple UIKit constraints**
 - Auto Layout 2011-2016